ScaleChain/scalechain/README.md

 - All splice operations are supported.
 - All constant operations are supported.
 - All hash operations are supported.
-- All flow operations are supported.
+- All flow control operations are supported.
+- OP_CHECKSIG with P2PK is supported.

 Customization
 =============